Dov Linzer

 Dov Linzer (Hebrew: דב נתן לינזר; born September 16, 1966) is the President and Rabbinic Head (Rosh HaYeshiva) of the Modern Orthodox Yeshivat Chovevei Torah Rabbinical School in Riverdale, New York.
 He is a teacher, lecturer, podcaster, and author.

-He has a BA in philosophy from the University of Maryland, semicha from the Israeli Rabbinate and is a doctoral candidate in religion at Columbia University.
+He has a BA in philosophy from the University of Maryland, rabbinic ordination (semikhah from the Israeli Rabbinate.
 He is an alumnus of Yeshivat Har Etzion and Yeshiva University's Gruss Kollel Elyon.
-Rabbi Linzer has been a scholar-in-residence in synagogues across the United States, and has published in numerous Talmudic journals and Jewish newspapers.
+Linzer has been a scholar-in-residence in synagogues across the United States, and has published in numerous Talmudic journals and Jewish newspapers.
 Previously, he headed the Boca Raton Kollel, one of the first Modern Orthodox kollels, for the first two-and-a-half years of its existence.